Accelerating product development tasks with multi-agent workflows

 2 GenAI site redesign

-Led UX strategy and design for two internal GenAI sites used by 13,000+ product employees.
+Led UX strategy and design for two internal GenAI education sites used by 13,000+ product employees.

 2 AI app icons